 Tennessee - June 8, 1861

-Q. Were there naval battles in the Civil War?
+Q. How many battles were fought during the Civil War?

 The CSS Virginia, left, sank two wooden-hulled ships before being stopped by the USS Monitor.